dvanmosselbeen/dvm-docs/OS/GNU-Linux/Raspberrypi/raspberrypi.md

 But don't worry to much, there are solutions like mentioned above !
 So, stop using your Raspberry and it won't kill your expensive SD card !

-As alternative, you can look to install "Noobs" (read, raspbian) to an external hard disk drive.
+As alternative, you can look to install `Noobs` (read, raspbian) to an external hard disk drive.
 Yes, you read it good, install it to another "hard disk" than your SD card.
 With one stone, you will hit 2 targets.
 Using raspberry with an external (powered over USB, instead of a wall plug), you will avoid to kill your SD card within a few months.
 But the most "visible" improvement would be visible when seeing that the boot up & co is much faster on an external drive that the SD card.

+# Migrations logs

-# Jessie to Buster migration
+## Jessie to Buster migration

+As of writing this, august 2019, `Debian version 10` with the code name `Buster` is the current stable release.

+When i acquired the Raspberrypi with a kit, i got a `Noobs` SD card of 16 GB and installed `Raspbian`.
+At that time it was `Debian version 8` with code name `Jessie`.
+It isn't that wise to migrate a system by jumping over a release but it is doable.

 There's not much to tell about this migration.
 Except that `apt-get` failed at some dependencies issues with `udev` and `systemd` (iirc).
 I had got a message on the end of the failing log that i should run `apt-get -f install`, which i did and didn't got any issues later on.
 Or at least, didn't discovered anything wrong.
+Both `udev` and `systemd` packages are still installed, so all seems fine to me.

-To proceed the upgrade to the newer release, we should follow the instructions on the website of Raspberry or at Debian side.
+To proceed the upgrade to the newer release, we should follow the instructions on the website of Raspberry or at Debian side, which i had found after my migration :-P  See here: https://www.raspberrypi.org/documentation/raspbian/updating.md

 What i recall from memory (wrote this document file after the migration), i ran these commands:

-    sed -i "s/jessie/buster/"
+Edit the `/etc/apt/sources.list` and replace every occurrences of `jessie` with `buster`.
+You can use the `sed -i "s/jessie/buster/" /etc/apt/sources.list` trick but it's wise to open that file and edit by hand, so that you see what's currently in that file.
+After all, it's a Debian derivation.
+So i have the following in the `/etc/apt/sources.list` file:

+    deb http://mirrordirector.raspbian.org/raspbian/ buster main contrib non-free rpi
+    # Uncomment line below then 'apt-get update' to enable 'apt-get source'
+    #deb-src http://archive.raspbian.org/raspbian/ buster main contrib non-free rpi

+Raspberry has also made a dedicated `/etc/apt/sources.list.d/raspi.list` (which Debian doesn't have) and which needs to be edited too.
+There you should also replace every occurrences of the word `jessie` to `buster`.
+Additionally the word `staging` should be removed as this isn't available anymore.
+So the content of `/etc/apt/sources.list.d/raspi.list` should look like this

+    deb http://archive.raspberrypi.org/debian/ buster main ui
+    # Uncomment line below then 'apt-get update' to enable 'apt-get source'
+    #deb-src http://archive.raspberrypi.org/debian/ buster main ui

+Now

     apt-get update
     apt-get dist-upgrade

+I also got another failing issue and the error told to run `apt --fix-broken install` which i did.

+Once the upgrade done, restart to raspberry, to be sure everything is ok.

 # Other notes not categorised